Induction Program For New Employees

 By ensuring that the strategy is fair, un-biased and fault-free in nature, it’ll enable your company to recruit the right people, at the right time, in the right place.
 Not just that, but it eliminates the thought amongst people that your company’s recruitment process is dodgy and rigged.

 But what makes up a good recruitment and induction strategy?
 It begins with understanding what your company is looking to get out of those two processes.
 After figuring out what it is that the company seeks in terms of competencies, experience and knowledge, and determining a hiring budget, it’s all about aligning recruitment, process of induction and corporate needs together.

 1. Know What to Look for in the Recruitment Process

-While skills and experience will vary from one candidate to another, there are transferrable skills a recruiter will need to identify in any candidate.
+While skills and experience will vary from one candidate to another, there are transferrable skills a recruiter will need to identify in inducing labor process.
 Depending on your sector, company size, geography and industry, the skills that your business requires to thrive might change.
 But generally speaking these are the skills any company would want from a candidate:

 The Ability to Communicate Well

 They could be a genius, but if they’re unable to communicate their ideas articulately or none at all, what’s the point?
 You can train them to learn new things, but you can’t train them to change who they are.

 Candidates that show they’re willing to learn lets you see if they’re going to put in 100% into work or not.
 This aspect about them is what will ensure your company will grow with the greatest people with potential to grasp onto new things and learn.

 While it’s okay that some people are slow learners, it’s a matter of them applying themselves to strive to think fast in order to work fast.
 It’s a matter of their attitude and how they’re willing to change.
 Perseverance is key!